 Get a free case review today to learn how we can help.

-- August 2019: New York extends statutes of limitations for filing sexual abuse lawsuits, giving those abused the ability to sue until they reach age 55.
+- August 2019: New York opens a one-year revival window for claims that were previously time-barred.
+This window extends the statute of limitations for filing clergy sex abuse lawsuits, giving those abused the ability to sue until they reach age 55.

 - September 2019: A new program opens in California to compensate childhood sex abuse survivors; the program was opened by six Catholic dioceses.

-- November 2019: Lawmakers in Pennsylvania pass legislation that will expand the statute of limitations for crimes relating to childhood sexual abuse.
+- November 2019: Lawmakers in Pennsylvania pass legislation that extends the civil statute of limitations for childhood sexual abuse lawsuits.

-Evidence is mounting against the church as investigations continue and dioceses around the country release lists of credibly accused clergy.
+Evidence is mounting against the Catholic Church as investigations continue and dioceses around the country release lists of credibly accused clergy.